Highway to Heaven: Syndication

 Beginning in September 1989, the series was syndicated by Genesis Entertainment.
 Since then, it has also been rerun on cable networks UP and INSP, digital subchannel networks Cozi TV, Retro TV & Light TV, and the LeSEA Broadcasting Networks of WHT (World Harvest Television) and FETV (Family Entertainment Television).
 It has also aired on BYUtv.

 All five seasons were released for streaming on Netflix in June 2017, and Hallmark Movies Now, Dove Channel, Christian-based VOD service Pure Flix, and the FilmOn channel on Roku.
 In 2020 the series was added to the Living Scriptures streaming service.
 The series, as of 2025, remains available on the Freeview (UK) platform broadcasting on, Great!
 TV channel and its free to air sister channels.

 Home media

 In Region 1, A&E Home Video (under license from the estate and production company of Michael Landon) released the first three seasons on DVD in 2005–06.
 The episodes contained in these releases were the edited, syndicated versions and not the original broadcast versions.
 Due to poor sales, the final two seasons were never released.

 In 2013, Mill Creek Entertainment acquired the rights to the series.
 They subsequently re-released the first four seasons on DVD in June, with Season 1 containing original uncut episodes and Season 3 containing mostly uncut episodes.
-Season 4 was released (for the first time in Region 1) on June 3, 2014.
+Season 4 was released on June 3, 2014.
 The fifth and final season was released on September 16, 2014.

-Mill Creek released Highway to Heaven – The Complete Series on DVD in Region 1 in November 2014.
+All seasons would be released as a box set in November 2014.